mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/schema-generator.md

 ## Debugging

 Sometimes the schema diffing might not work as expected and will produce unwanted queries.
 Often this is a problem with how you set up the `columnType` or `default/defaultRaw` options of your properties.
-You can use `MIKRO_ORM_CLI_VERBOSE` env var to enable verbose logging of the CLI, which in turn enables both the underlying queries used to extract the current schema, as well as logs in the `SchemaComparator` which should help you understand why the ORM sees two columns as different (and what particular options are different).
+You can use `MIKRO_ORM_CLI_VERBOSE` env var to enable verbose logging of the CLI, which in turn enables both the underlying queries used to extract the current schema, and logs in the `SchemaComparator` which should help you understand why the ORM sees two columns as different (and what particular options are different).

 ```bash
 $ MIKRO_ORM_CLI_VERBOSE=1 npx mikro-orm schema:update --dump